-- 1. Contingent upon a completed satisfactory life safety inspection. - 2.
-The facility shall be operated consistent with the application and plans that were submitted with the request. - 3.
-The facility shall be operated in accordance with the narrative that was submitted with the application. - 4.
-The applicant shall submit an annual report every year, covering the information on the form prepared by the Municipality, summarizing the number of nights the facility has been rented over the twelve month period starting with the date the facility has begun operation.
-The report is due within thirty days following the end of the reporting period. - 5.
-The Planning Commission, at its discretion, may schedule a public hearing at any time following the first nine months of operations for the purpose of resolving issues with the request and mitigating adverse impacts on nearby properties. - 6.
+- 1. The facility shall be operated consistent with the application and plans that were submitted with the request. - 2.
+The Planning Commission, at its discretion, may schedule a public hearing at any time following the first year of operation for the purpose of resolving issues with the request and mitigating adverse impacts on nearby properties. - 3.
 Failure to comply with any of the conditions may result in revocation of the conditional use permit.